Full Subzero API documentation

 Ocean

-struct holds the needed fields to perform coupling, including vector fields (like u-velocity, v-velocity, x-stress, and y-stress) and tracer fields (like temperature, heatflux, and dissolved ice mass).
+Each simulation needs ocean values on the grid to drive the ice floes.
+The Ocean struct holds the needed fields to perform coupling, including vector fields (like u-velocity, v-velocity, x-stress, and y-stress) and tracer fields (like temperature, heatflux, and dissolved ice mass).
 We also hold and calculate the sea ice fraction in any given grid cell.

-.
+Right now, all values are stored on grid points as defined by an AbstractRectilinearGrid.
 This should eventually change to a c-grid.
 If interested in this change, see issue #30.
 This will require a big change in behavior, but is an important change for consistency and to match with Oceananigans for two-way coupling.

 Coupling beyond velocity (for example thermodynamically) is not very well developed.
 If you are interested in working on this see issue #9.
-The hflx_factor
+The hflx_factor field is related to thermodynamic coupling.

 Fields

-: ocean temperature on each grid pointhflx_factor::Matrix{FT}
+• temp::Matrix{FT}: ocean temperature on each grid point

-: used to accumulate stresses on the ocean per grid cell from floes in cell (seeCellStresses
+• scells::Matrix{CellStresses}: used to accumulate stresses on the ocean per grid cell from floes in cell (see CellStresses)

-: total mass from ice floes dissolved in each grid cell (centered on grid points)
+• dissolved::Matrix{FT}: total mass from ice floes dissolved in each grid cell (centered on grid points)

 If a periodic boundary is used in the domain, the last grid cell in that direction will not be used as it is equivalent to the first grid cell.
 Thus, for all of these fields, the first and last value in the x and/or y direction should be equal if the east-west or north-south boundary pair are periodic respectively.
 In the future, it might be worth having the ocean re-sizing to not included this repeated point dispatching off of the boundary types.

-, although it does mean that the fields provided don't "look" like the grid if plotted directly and instead need to be transposed.
+For each of the fields, the rows represent the x-values of the grid, while the columns represent the y-values of the grid.
+This makes it easy to index into the grid for a point (x, y), although it does mean that the fields provided don't "look" like the grid if plotted directly and instead need to be transposed.

-Here is how to construct an Ocean
+Here is how to construct an Ocean:

 Ocean([FT = Float64]; u, v, temp, grid = nothing)